-Pfizer Inc. (PFE) said its rheumatoid arthritis treatment tofacitinib, one of the company’s leading experimental drugs, was more effective than an older treatment in a large-scale study.
+Pfizer Inc. (PFE:US) said its rheumatoid arthritis treatment tofacitinib, one of the company’s leading experimental drugs, was more effective than an older treatment in a large-scale study.

 The drug met its primary end-point in the study and no new side effects were found, Pfizer said today in a statement.
 Pfizer said on a conference call with analysts today that the Food and Drug Administration may need more time than expected to make a decision on approval of the treatment.